New York City Marathon: Corrals and timing

-In 2008, the race initiated a corral system.
+In 2008, the race initiated a wave start.
 Professional women runners were given a separate, earlier start and the balance of the runners began in three staggered starts.
 The official times are those recorded by a computer chip attached to the back of the runner's bib number, which calculates when a runner crosses the start and when she crosses the finish, known as "net time" (as opposed to "gun time").

 Runners also pass timing mats at 5 km intervals along the course, and e-mail notifications can be received by people following runners during the race to track their progress.
 Although the marathon publicity material uses miles, the timing mats are at 5 km intervals to accommodate the publishing of splits and also enabling potential world records for 20 km, 30 km and other sub-marathon distances to be recorded.

 Different initial routes

-Although there are three different routes taken through Bay Ridge and up Fourth Avenue in Brooklyn, all the routes eventually merge at Lafayette Avenue in Brooklyn at Mile 8, and the distance covered by the runners are the same.
-A runner's bib will have a color (green, orange, or blue) showing the initial route that they are assigned to, with each color having its own start village and corrals in the staging area.
+Although there are three different routes taken through Bay Ridge and up Fourth Avenue in Brooklyn, all of the routes eventually merge at Lafayette Avenue in Brooklyn at Mile 8, and the distance covered by the runners is the same.
+A runner's bib will have a color (pink, orange, or blue) showing the initial route to which they are assigned, with each color having its own start village and corrals in the staging area.